vladigleba/vladigleba.github.io/posts/prophecy/manner.md

 > And then shall that Wicked be revealed, whom the Lord shall consume with the spirit of his mouth, and shall *destroy with the brightness of his coming*.
 {% ct '2 Thessalonians 2:8' %}

-Those who are left behind are destroyed by the brightness of His coming because any person who clings to sin cannot live in the presence of a holy God.
-To them His coming is a terrifying experience.
+In contrast to those who are saved, the lost—who had a superficial Christianity that never moved beyond mere profession, never surrendering all that they had and were to Him {% rf 'Matthew 7:21-23' %}—will not experience any peace or joy at Christ’s coming.
+To them, His coming will be a terrifying experience, so much so that they will seek death rather than face their Creator.
+Because they have chosen to cling to sin, they will be destroyed by the brightness of His coming, for anyone who holds on to sin cannot live in the presence of a holy God.

+Sin will be destroyed by Christ one way or another, because it is a manifestation of selfishness, which has no place in His kingdom of love.
+The only question is: will we be destroyed with it?
+He can either purge us *from* our sins now, as we invite Him to take over our lives, or He will purge us along *with* our sins at His coming.
+But how can we be washed now?
+By His Word!
+When we read the Bible, it begins to read us {% rf 'Hebrews 4:2' %}, bringing conviction that, if yielded to, will cleanse us from sin {% rf 'Ephesians 5:26' %}.
+But if we neglect it, that same conviction will come at His appearing—at which point it will be too late to do anything about it.
+Now is the time to come to know Christ through His Word and to be transformed by His grace.

-## But why must they be kept out of heaven?
+## Why must the lost be kept out of heaven?

 > He answered and said unto them, He that soweth the good seed is the Son of man; the field is the world; the good seed are the children of the kingdom; but the tares are the children of the wicked one; the enemy that sowed them is the devil; the harvest is the end of the world; and the reapers are the angels.
 As therefore the tares are gathered and burned in the fire; so shall it be in the end of this world.
 The Son of man shall send forth his angels, and *they shall gather out of his kingdom all things that offend, and them which do iniquity*; and shall cast them into a furnace of fire: there shall be wailing and gnashing of teeth.
 Then shall the righteous shine forth as the sun in the kingdom of their Father.
 Who hath ears to hear, let him hear.
 {% ct 'Matthew 13:37-43' %}